Integrating Lessonly and Seismic

 - Assessment Data and Skill Insights

-For the Lessonly Training and Skills products, it was important for us to understand the ideal user flow based on what our customers were doing today.
-We then highlighted which solutions linked back to that step in the flow, which provided a high-level understanding of how to best position each feature in the overall workflow of Lessonly.
+For the Lessonly Training and Skills products, it was important for us to understand the ideal user flow based on customers' behavior at the time.
+Then, we highlighted which solutions linked back to that step in the flow, which provided a high-level understanding of how to best position each feature in the overall workflow of Lessonly.

 An Ideation Session with Other Designers

-Each designer at Lessonly had expert knowledge in different product areas.
-Instead of working in a silo, I brought together all of the designers for us to educate each other on how the products work + what the future goals and considerations are.
-Then, we brainstormed how we can begin to update the workflow to match the user flow outlined above.
+Each designer on the Lessonly teams had expert knowledge in different product areas.
+Instead of working in a silo, I facilitated a session with designers for us to educate each other on how the products operate and on the future goals/considerations.
+Then, we all brainstormed how to update the user flow outlines above.
 Here are a few screen grabs of that ideation in InVision Freehand!